daulvec/VtMB---Fashionista/ComonIssues.md

 Options > Mouse Tab > Mouse Look should be checked or if its not on in game press the `;` key

-### Resolution Issues

- The game should have most resolution support with the unoffical Patch but I am unnable to test ultrawide displays, changing the resoltions can be done in the main Menu under

-Options > Resolution.

 ### Fullscreen or Windowed

 To swap between Full Screen and Windowed you can edit the launch options by adding